Gooley laboratory: Structural biology of disease

 Click here for the results of a PubMed search of Paul's publications.

 Click here for the results of a Google Scholar analysis of Paul's publications.

-- The role of the rabies P protein in evading the interferon-mediated pathway
+- The role of the rabies P protein in host cell evasion and viral replication

 Faculty Research Themes

 School Research Themes